AlexsLemonade/scpca-nf/external-data-instructions.md

 - `run_metafile`: the metadata file with sample information, prepared according to the directions above.
   - This has a default value of `run_metadata.tsv`, but you will likely want to set your own file path.
 - `outdir`: the output directory where results will be stored.
-  - The default output is `scpca_output`, but again, you will likely want to customize this.
+  - The default output is `scpca_out`, but again, you will likely want to customize this.

 By default, the workflow is set up to run in a local environment, and these parameters can be set at the command line as follows: